Zyber369/SecuTools/README.md

 4. **Phase 4: Documentation and Demonstration (Week 4)**
    - Document the code and usage instructions.
-   - Create a demonstration script or video.
+   - Create a demonstration script.
    - Finalize and deliver the project.

 ## GitHub Repository